How to write your CV so it stands out!

 Fill the CV with ONLY relevant hard hitting, provable information that is useful to your potential employer.

-I would suggest you design a creative CV if you are an Architect (and I can't tell you how to do that) or involved in Concept or design, it may even be beneficial if you are purely technical.
-However make sure you include the following format in the order suggested to maximise that first impression which will get you over the line 95% of the time:
+I would suggest you design a creative CV if you are a design professional (and I can't tell you how to do that), it may even be beneficial if you are purely technical.
+However, make sure you include the following format in the order suggested to maximise that first impression which will get you over the line 95% of the time:

 1. Picture & contact details.